debbabu/JS-Injector/README.md

 # JS Injector

-This module use for impliment the javascript , whatever javascript enter by the admin for the group or assign to the group , the javascript impliment to the user of the group .
-When the user login , the javascript apply to the user.
+This module use for implement the java script , whatever java script enter by the admin for the group or assign to the group , the java script implement to the user of the group .
+When the user login , the java script apply to the user.

 JS Injector Setup From JS Injector Menu
 =======================================
-You can add multiple group to a perticular js record and the javascript will execute to the user of group.
+You can add multiple group to a perticular js record and the javas cript will execute to the user of group.
 Also you have to active the js record for execute.

 JS Injector Setup From Group
 ============================